kingjin94/panda_simulation/README.md

 ## Extension: Visual Studio Code Remote Docker

 I have added configuration files and additional setup scripts for developing and using this ROS package within a *Docker* container.
 Currently user interfaces for Gazebo and RViz are not supported.
 You can read more about it in the [blog post](https://erdalpekel.de/?p=219).

+## Changes
+Was adapted to work with https://github.com/kingjin94/enhanced_simulation.